Theoretical and Numerical Analysis of 3D Reconstruction Using Point and Line Incidences: Numerical Experiments

 \subsection{Implementation}

 Our experiments are implemented in \texttt{HomotopyContinuation.jl} \cite{breiding2018homotopycontinuation} in \texttt{Julia} \cite{bezanson2012julia}.
 Here we explain them in some detail.
-The full explanation can be found in the code itself.
+The full explanation can be found in Supplementary Material.
 We ran the code on a Intel(R) Core(TM) i5-8300H CPU running at 2.30GHz.